-From Renee on March 12th, 2008 in Green Remodeling
+From Dean Dowd on March 12, 2008 in Green Remodeling

 - They use water.
 The daily amount varies, but the equivalent is something in the range of two flushes in the loo.